 So why then is behavioral data taking precedence over declared data in marketing campaigns?

-Actually, we would like to digress to state that it would help marketing campaigns immensely if behavioral data were examined alongside declarative data.
+Actually, we would like to digress to state that examining behavioral data alongside declarative data would help marketing campaigns immensely.

-One reason for this is that there are occasions when firms do not have access to all or some of the behavioral data, so they need to fall back on declarative data.
+One reason for this is that there are occasions when firms do not have access to all or some of the behavioral data, so they must rely on declarative data.

 Want to know more about the growing importance of behavioral data in marketing?
 Speak to Our Experts to get a lowdown on how behavioral data in marketing helps your business.

-But with the advent of computers, the Internet, digitization, and social media, it’s a fact that the consumer's face and reaction time have changed.
+However, with the advent of computers, the Internet, digitization, and social media, it's a fact that consumers' faces and reaction times have changed.

 Online shopping means customers not only shop in brick-and-mortar retail stores but also use the Internet or their smartphones to buy objects of their choice, praise, or vent against a particular service or product.